microcks/.github/profile/README.md

 ## 🌎 Join Microcks community

-We are an open community, and it means that you too can jump on board to make Microcks even greater!
+We are an open community, which means that you can join the cause and make Microcks even greater!

 We will be eager to prioritize items according to community feedback: you can check and collaborate via our list of [issues](https://github.com/microcks/microcks/issues) on GitHub.